Skip to content

 How does the third-party AI vendor questionnaire work?

-It's a structured questionnaire you send to any AI vendor before onboarding, covering: training data sourcing and bias controls, model explainability, drift monitoring, incident notification procedures, regulatory compliance certifications, and data handling under GLBA and other applicable laws.
-Banks are increasingly requiring this before approving AI tools.
+It's a structured questionnaire you can tailor and send to an AI vendor before onboarding, covering training data sourcing and bias controls, model explainability, drift monitoring, incident notification procedures, certifications, and data handling.
+Your legal, security, and compliance teams should adjust it for the vendor, use case, contracts, and applicable laws.

 How does this handle the 2026 regulatory shift — SR 11-7 rescission, new state AI laws, and CFPB updates?